Using Social Media Monitoring to Improve Your Marketing in 2020

 Benefits of Using Data from Social Listening

 Unfortunately, people are about five times as likely to share a negative experience with a brand than a positive one.
 Whether it’s a poor review, online comments that express displeasure, or another form of negative opinion, it can spread quickly if a company chooses to ignore it.
 Social listening enables brands to learn what people are saying faster so they can respond faster before the situation gets out of control.
+Try using social listening tools such as Onclusive to have the most accurate news on social media and monitor mentions of your brand.
 Companies that acknowledge negative feedback and do whatever possible to right the situation get much further than those that choose to ignore it.
 Other specific benefits of social listening include:

 - Customers spend up to 40 percent more when brands respond to their messages on social media, according to a recent survey conducted by Bain & Co.